possiblearyal/scolt/README.md

 ## Limitations

-COLTS is optimized for specific data patterns:
+SCOLT is optimized for specific data patterns:

 - **Not suitable for:** Small, simple objects without repetition
 - **Not suitable for:** Highly varied data with no patterns